 |SQL doesn’t have any procedural programming on its own||T-SQL on the other hand contains procedural programming, local variables.|

 |SQL has its own implementation of DELETE and UPDATE||T-SQL has its own implementation of DELETE and UPDATE than that of SQL.|

 There are numerous advantages that are available for us to discuss here and we will just do that.
 Let us take a closer look at the advantages that Normalization provides us:

 Let us now take a closer look at the advantages that T-SQL provides us:

 In this article, we have tried to understand the concepts of Normalization and T-SQL (pertaining to MS SQL Server).
 We have also gone through the various available forms of normalization in a RDBMS system.
 We have tried to focus on the features that T-SQL has to offer and also have gone through the advantages that it brings to the table with its usage.
-On the whole, these two concepts put to use in an efficient manner will offer a greater performance to your application.
+On the whole, these two concepts put to use in an efficient manner will offer greater performance to your application.

-We have taken utmost care to provide you best of the details, but we would still encourage you to go through the official documentation for the latest updates as things are getting changed on a quicker pace.
+We have taken utmost care to provide you best of the details, but we would still encourage you to go through the official documentation for the latest updates as things are getting changed at a quicker pace.
 Hope that you have got all the details at once and hope all the details provided were of good use as well.

 |SSAS||SQL Server DBA|